 The Ancient Near East was dominated by two major powers, Egypt and Mesopotamia.
 Palestine was caught in the middle of these two great empires.

-Consequently, the history of Palestine was largely shaped by these two powers.
+Consequently, the history of Canaan was largely shaped by these two powers.

-The history of Palestine was greatly influenced by the presence of these two empires.
+This small strip of land was greatly influenced by the presence of these two empires.
 Palestine was essentially a land bridge between them.

 The International Coastal Highway also ran through Palestine, providing important and vital links to trade, commerce, culture, etc.